isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningWDLWithBam.rst

-.. note:: Requirements is crucial in order to run this workflow, please make sure you have them installed properly prior to running this workflow.
+.. note:: The requirements above are crucial to running this workflow.
+Please make sure you have them installed properly prior to running this workflow